 Why are you leaving? she seemed to be asking.
-I only just got here.
+I just got here.

 “Sorry,” I replied as I eased the car into gear, though whether to her for my having taken all the parking space, or to myself, I’m still not sure.

 One more line from the book came back to me, unbidden: “Between skin and skin there is only light.”

 I have long accepted that The Magus is fundamentally a young person’s book – a bildungsroman – set with moral dilemmas, the occasional guidepost and, providing one remains open to it, the promise of adventure.

 But even after all these years, the story and, most of all, the promise, continue to sustain me. ●

 If You Go…

 Island travel in 1979 was by foot, thumb and the occasional bus; it was 1980 before a taxi was first introduced.
 No longer.
-Our fleet last summer included two small Hyundai sedans, one scooter, and a boat, a 16-foot outboard chartered through Alonissos Boats.
+Our fleet included two small Hyundai sedans, one scooter, and a boat, a 16-foot outboard chartered through Alonissos Boats.

 The boat opened up not only the whole of the Alonissos coast– many of its north-shore beaches are only accessible by sea – but also the small coves and pocket beaches of nearby Peristera.
 Our favorite expedition by boat, though, was ‘cave swimming’, as Brigid dubbed it – snorkeling into the nearly hidden grotto near Lalarias Beach, on the island’s northeast corner.
 It lies around a headland just beyond the well-advertised and often visited Blue Cave.
 On both occasions we had the beach and grotto entirely to ourselves.
 Photo: Returning from ‘cave swimming.’